MichailidisData/Excel_project/README.md

 ## Project Overview

 This data analysis project aims to provide insights into the bike sales of 6 countries (Canada, Australia, France, Germany, United Kingdom and United States) from 2011 to 2016.
-By analyzing various aspects of the